knpuniversity/symfony2-rest/knpu/episode1/first-test.md

 [[[ code('845afe22ef') ]]]

-Second: what response header should we also send back after creating a resource?
+Second: what response header should we send back whenever we create a resource?
 Location!
 Right now, just `assertTrue` that `$response->hasHeader('Location')`.
 Soon, we'll assert the actual value.